shiftkey/blog/_posts/2011-06-18-inotifypropertychanged-stop-the-madness.md

 We need the ability to apply the INotifyPropertyChanged behaviour in an automatic way.
 Of course, there are various tradeoffs to consider - which I'll outline from my experiences.

-## What Next?
+## Further Reading

-I need to wrap this post up before it becomes even longer, so until my next post - where I'll discuss how AOP flips all this discussion on its ear - readers can get ahead by reading these links:
+I need to wrap this post up before it becomes even longer, but you can go and read on about these concepts:

 **Sacha Barber - [Aspect Examples (INotifyPropertyChanged via Aspects)][8]**